Cross-State Air Pollution Rule (CSAPR)

 Second, the FCAA allows states the initial opportunity to implement reductions required by the EPA.
 In the case of CSAPR, the EPA quantified states’ obligations and did not allow the states the initial opportunity to implement the required reductions with respect to sources within their borders.
 Instead, the EPA quantified states’ obligations and simultaneously set forth FIPs to implement those obligations at the state level.

 The EPA and various environmental groups petitioned the Supreme Court of the United States to review the D.C.
 Circuit Court's decision on CSAPR.
 On June 24, 2013, the Supreme Court granted the petitions and heard oral arguments in the case on December 10, 2013.
 On April 29, 2014,reversed the D.C.
 Circuit's ruling and remanded the case.
 On October 23, 2014 the D.C.
-Circuit Court lifted the stay of CSAPR and scheduled March 11, 2015 to hear oral arguments on the remand.
+Circuit Court lifted the stay of CSAPR and heard oral arguments on the remand on February 25, 2015.